Economic and social participation of vulnerable displaced persons and the local population in the South Caucasus

-Title: Economic and social participation of vulnerable displaced per-sons and the local population in the South Caucasus (EPIC)
+Title: Economic and social participation of vulnerable displaced persons

 Commissioned by: German Federal Ministry for Economic Cooperation and Development (BMZ)

-Lead executing agency: Ministry of the Internally Displaced Persons from the occupied Territories, Labour, Health and Social Affairs of Georgia; Ministry of Economy of the Republic of Armenia; State Committee for the Affairs of Refugees and Internally Dis-placed Persons of Azerbaijan
+Lead executing agency: Ministry of the Internally Displaced Persons from the occupied Territories, Labour, Health and Social Affairs of Georgia, Ministry of Economy of the Republic of Armenia, State Committee for the Affairs of Refugees and Internally Displaced Persons of the Republic of Azerbaijan

-The economic and social participation of disadvantaged displaced persons and the local population in the Caucasus has improved.
+The economic and social participation of displaced persons and the local population in the South Caucasus is improved.

 The project supports the social and economic development of displaced persons and the local population and improves their future prospects.
 It does so by operating in five fields of activities: